-Out of the 120 behavioral programming reviews that occurred in FY23Q4 through FY24Q1, approximately 74% of OSVTs were scored correctly (i.e. based on documentation review, the support coordinator accurately assessed if behavioral programming is being implemented correctly or not).
-An approximate 26% were either scored incorrectly or were not available to DBHDS for this review (i.e. the support coordinator erred in their assessment of behavioral programming being implemented correctly or incorrectly, or the OSVT was not available in WaMS for review).
-This is improvement from the recent review period (64%) and is most likely a function of DBHDS follow-up with CSBs to obtain OSVTs that were not available in WaMS.
+Out of the 126 behavioral programming reviews that occurred in FY24Q2 through FY24Q3, 71% of OSVTs were scored correctly (i.e. based on documentation review, the support coordinator accurately assessed if behavioral programming is being implemented correctly or not).
+The remainder (29%) were either scored incorrectly or were not available to DBHDS for this review (i.e., the support coordinator erred in their assessment of behavioral programming being implemented correctly or incorrectly, or the OSVT was not available in WaMS for review).
+This is a slight decrease in performance from the recent review period (74%).